quacksouls/bitburner/doc/guide/reboot1.md

    might want all purchased servers to target a higher level server.
 Another option is to let each purchased server target a different world server, but only do so when each purchased server has RAM in the realm of hundreds of terabytes or beyond.
+The above strategies are by no means optimal, but are simple ideas on how to implement your first pserv script.
-1. Your deploy script must ensure that any server you want to target is already compromised.
-(The computer worm you wrote earlier is useful for compromising world servers.)
-In particular, the deploy script must ensure the following:
+1. Your pserv script must ensure that any server you want to target is already compromised.
+The computer worm you wrote earlier is useful for compromising world servers.
+Your pserv script should not be searching for world servers to compromise, but rather piggybacking on the work of the worm script.
+In particular, the pserv script must ensure the following:
-    - You have the Hack stat required by the target server.
+    - The target server is not a purchased server.
-    - Open as many ports as required by the target server.
+    - You have root access to the target server.
-    - Run `NUKE.exe` against the target to gain root access.
+    - The target server is not bankrupt.
+A server is said to be bankrupt if the maximum amount of money it can hold is zero.
+Hacking a bankrupt server would not gain you any money, but instead raises your Hack XP.
-    - Copy `hack.js` over to a purchased server.
+    - Copy the script `hack.js` over to a purchased server.
     - Run the script on the purchased server and direct it to hack the target.
       Use as many threads as the RAM of the purchased server allows.

-Keep your deploy script separate from the `hack.js` script.
-You want your deploy script to handle all the logic necessary to compromise a target server.
-Furthermore, your deploy script should figure out how many threads can be used to run `hack.js` on a purchased server.
+Keep your pserv script separate from the `hack.js` script.
+You want your pserv script to handle all the logic necessary to choose a target server and deploy your hack script against the target.
+Furthermore, your pserv script should figure out how many threads can be used to run `hack.js` on a purchased server.
 Meanwhile your script `hack.js` should contain the bare minimum code required to hack, grow, or weaken a target server.
 The lower is the RAM required by `hack.js`, the more threads you can use to run the script.
+Here is an example [pserv script](script/pserv.js) that relies on the `hack.js` script.

 Why would you want to waste money to buy a server to do what can normally be done by means of a world server?
 An answer to this question can be summarized